 Dangerous Digitals

 Apart from missing the moment, reports these days are increasingly linking selfie takers with hazardous, risk-taking behavior.
 The phenomomen had even propelled several government and regulatory bodies to take a serious stance against reckless photo-takers.
-Public education programs, such as Russia's 'Safe-Selfie' campaign, hav aimed to squash senseless selfie-taking behaviour with videos, leaflets and warning signs in highly frequented areas.
+Public education programs, such as Russia's 'Safe-Selfie' campaign, have aimed to squash senseless selfie-taking behaviour with videos, leaflets and warning signs in highly frequented areas.

 Russia has seen a particularly high and tragic rate of deadly 'selfie accidents'.
 In May, a 21-year-old woman was nearly killed after accidentally shooting herself in the head for a posed picture.
 Just a few months earlier, two men taking pictures in the Urals died after pullng out the pin on a hand grenade.